Help available for business rates

 Land & Property Service (LPS) recently revalued all business properties in Northern Ireland and the new values will be used to calculate rates bills for businesses and organisations from April 2020.
 View the new Non-Domestic Valuation List.

-What additional rates support is available for businesses?
+What other rates support is available for businesses?

 In addition to the COVID-19 measures announced, there are other existing reliefs available to help business ratepayers.
 These rate support schemes include: